Pup Loaf! 13 Dog Meatloaf Recipes Your Dog is Sure to Love

 But her ears still stick STRAIGHT up.
 And they get especially wiggly when she has the opportunity for table food.

 I don’t like feeding my dogs table food very often.
 It sometimes makes them sick.

 But… they like pup loaf just as much as table food and because I can control the ingredients (no spices for the pups), they don’t get sick from these homemade doggy dinners.

 I’m going to give you 13 varieties of pup loaf (dog meatloaf) and dog meatballs in this post.
+For more dog friendly meatballs go here.
 Feel free to mix and match ingredients and use your imagination.

 And for other dog safe table food recipes, check out these pizza flavored dog treats!

 Before we get started though let me answer one question I get regularly.